ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Related Work

-\textbf{{Domain Mixed Inputs.}} Mixing-based strategies \cite{MixUp,CutMix,CutOut} have been widely adopted in fully- \cite{Domain-MixUp,Select-Label-Mix} and semi- \cite{ClassMix,MixMatch,Interpolation-Consistency} supervised learning tasks, but very few touched UDA.
-SimROD \cite{SimROD} proposed to create 2x2 collages with two source images (labels) and two target images (pseudo-labels) for robust object detection.
+\textbf{Domain Mixed Inputs}.
+Mixing-based strategies \cite{MixUp,CutMix,CutOut} have been widely adopted in fully-~\cite{Mix3D,Domain-MixUp,Select-Label-Mix} and semi-~\cite{ClassMix,MixMatch,Interpolation-Consistency} supervised learning tasks, but very few touched UDA.
+SimROD \cite{SimROD} proposed to create 2x2 collages with two source and two target images for object detection.
 DACS \cite{DACS} cuts source objects out and pastes them onto the target images, alongside mixing corresponding source labels and target pseudo-labels.
 While the former \cite{SimROD} can corrupt the semantic consistency, the latter \cite{DACS} requires extra costs for the ``copy-paste" operation and lacks mixing background and target objects.
-Our ConDA provides more fine-grained interactions in-between domains and the concatenations are performed on the fly in self-training with almost zero cost.
+Our ConDA provides more fine-grained interactions in-between domains and the concatenations are performed on the fly during training (via simple \texttt{torch.cat} or \texttt{tf.concat}) with almost zero cost.

-\textbf{Regularization.} Anti-aliasing filters are popularly applied to reduce the aliasing artifacts in networks \cite{Impact-Anti-Aliasing,BlurPool,DDAC}.
+\textbf{Regularization}.
+Anti-aliasing filters are popularly applied to reduce the aliasing artifacts in networks \cite{Impact-Anti-Aliasing,BlurPool,DDAC}.
 Such regularizers, however, have not been used in UDA.
-We conjecture that this is because the empirical observations required in filter design become impractical on the annotation-void target domain.
-In this work, we adopt a learning-based approach as an alternative to regularize aliasing artifacts during network training.
-Another type of regularization is uncertainty estimation, which has been proved useful in semi-supervised learning \cite{Entropy-Semi-Supervised-Learning}.
-For UDA, \cite{Uncertainty-Aware-Pseudo-Label-Refinery} proposed to resample more source data that contain high entropy classes in target predictions.
-IntraDA \cite{IntraDA} uses a discriminator to close the gap between the low-entropy and high-entropy samples.
-We design an entropy aggregator to disable the usage of non-confident pseudo-labels during domain adaptation, which directly reduces the uncertainty for the intermediate domain supervisions.
+We conjecture that this is because the empirical observations required in filter design become impractical on the annotation-free target domain.
+In this work, we adopt a learning-based approach as an alternative to regularize aliasing artifacts.
+Another regularization is uncertainty estimation, which has been proved useful in semi-supervised learning \cite{Entropy-Semi-Supervised-Learning}.
+For UDA, IntraDA \cite{IntraDA} uses a discriminator to close the gap between the low-entropy and high-entropy samples.
+We design an entropy aggregator to disable the usage of non-confident pseudo-labels during domain adaptation, which does not rely on extra discriminator network and directly reduces the uncertainty for the intermediate domain supervisions.